 4. Din Tai Fung

 Din Tai Fung has many locations and long lines at all of them, so I had to know what the commotion was about.
 To say they take food preparation seriously is an understatement.
 For me, a part of the experience was watching the staff meticulously prepare each dumpling in a kitchen that looked more like a lab.
-If you visit in the evening, it may be a bit busy, so expect a wait if you would like to dine in rather than carrying out.
+If you visit in the evening, it may be a bit busy, so expect a wait if you would like to dine in rather than carry out.

 What To Order At Din Tai Fung